farirpgs/fari-app/lib/srds/fate-core.md

 If you fail a roll to combine skills, all of the participants share in the potential costs—whatever complication affects one character affects all of them, or everyone has to take consequences.
 Alternatively, you can impose a cost that affects all the characters the same.

-{example}

-Continuing with our temple chase example, because it’s group vs. group, everyone decides it’d be easier to just combine skills.
+> Continuing with our temple chase example, because it’s group vs. group, everyone decides it’d be easier to just combine skills.
+>

-Of the three PCs, Cynere has the highest Athletics, at Great (+4).
+> Of the three PCs, Cynere has the highest Athletics, at Great (+4).
 Landon has Good (+3) Athletics and Zird has Average (+1) Athletics, so they each contribute +1.
 Cynere rolls the contest on behalf of the PCs at Fantastic (+6).
+>

-Amanda’s temple guardians only have Average (+1) Athletics, but there are five of them, so they roll Superb (+5) for the purposes of the contest.
+> Amanda’s temple guardians only have Average (+1) Athletics, but there are five of them, so they roll Superb (+5) for the purposes of the contest.

 When you stack advantages, each person takes a create an advantage action as usual, and gives whatever free invocations they get to a single character.
 Remember that multiple free invocations from the same aspect can stack.

-Zird and Cynere want to set Landon up for an extremely big hit on Tremendor, the much-feared giant of the Northern Wastes.
+> Zird and Cynere want to set Landon up for an extremely big hit on Tremendor, the much-feared giant of the Northern Wastes.
+>

-Both Cynere and Zird roll to create an advantage on their turns, resulting in three free invocations on a Flashy Distraction they make from Zird’s magical fireworks (which succeeded to create the advantage) and Cynere’s glancing hits (which succeeded with style to add two more free invocations).
+> Both Cynere and Zird roll to create an advantage on their turns, resulting in three free invocations on a Flashy Distraction they make from Zird’s magical fireworks (which succeeded to create the advantage) and Cynere’s glancing hits (which succeeded with style to add two more free invocations).
+>

-They pass those to Landon, and on his turn, he uses them all for a gigantic +6 to his attack.
+> They pass those to Landon, and on his turn, he uses them all for a gigantic +6 to his attack.

 # Running The Game